 Ensure you buy the right amount of cover which is a function of the life stage you are in, your financial goals and liabilities in books.

-If you are opting for monthly payout, make an estimate of likely monthly household expenses by including spends on groceries, utilities, school tuition fees and leisure, while also factoring for inflation.
+If you are opting for monthly payout, make an estimate of likely monthly household expenses by including spends on groceries, utilities, school tuition fees and leisure, while also factoring for.
 Then, start looking at various payout options.

 Insurers usually differ in their offerings as regards the monthly payout and the tenure.
 Ensure the monthly payout is sufficient while the tenure is long enough.